 The user interface is that nebulous space where humans interact with a device or machine.
-Many people find this space frustrating because it’s easy to get lost or because the system doesn’t work as expected.
+This space can be frustrating to users because it’s easy to get lost or because the system doesn’t work as expected.
+That’s why designing the eLearning user interface is a valuable skill.

 1. I don’t want to think about the user interface.